Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You use Azure Pipelines to manage project builds and deployments.

 You plan to use Azure Pipelines for Microsoft Teams to notify the legal team when a new build is ready for release.
-You need to con¬gure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
+You need to configure the Organization Settings in Azure DevOps to support Azure Pipelines for Microsoft Teams.
 What should you turn on?

 A. Third-party application access via OAuth